 - Industry-specific pre-written bullet points that describe your background

 - Guidance on which skills and experience to highlight in your resume

 - Suggestions about the best resume design and format to showcase your experience

-LiveCareer's resume builder offers all these features and more.
-Follow these tips to see how to easily build a resume online in minutes.
+LiveCareer's Resume Builder offers all these features and more.
+Follow these tips to see how to easily create a resume online in minutes.